 - The property owner failed to take reasonable measures to warn visitors of the hazard or repair the problem

 The property owner must also be considered to have owed the plaintiff a duty of care.
-This means that if the plaintiff was not on the property legally, for instance, or if the defendant had no reason to believe they would be on the property at all, then it could make it more difficult to receive compensation damages.
+This means that if the plaintiff was not on the property legally, for instance, or if the defendant had no reason to believe they would be on the property at all, then it could make it more difficult to receive compensatory damages.

 Once the property owner’s duty and the violation thereof have been established, it must be proven that their negligence resulted in the plaintiff’s injury.
 This can get complex, especially in instances where: